Posted by Kathleen Pooler/@kathypooler

 I also have a mantra that gets me through the tough times: “My faith is stronger than my fear.”

-* Addendum: It was December 19, 1996- 16 years ago this week- when I was diagnosed with Stage IV Non-Hodgkins’ Lymphoma.
+* Addendum: It was December 19, 1996- 18 years ago this week- when I was diagnosed with Stage IV Non-Hodgkins’ Lymphoma.
+On the same date in 2014, I was declared cured of cancer.
+Praise be to God!

 How about you?